 The following are some of the medicines that can interact with certain kinds of angiotensin II receptor blockers.
 Because there are so many kinds of medicines within each category, not every type of medicine is listed by name.
 Tell your doctor about every medicine that you are taking, even if it is not listed below.

 - Medicines, vitamin supplements, or salt substitutes that contain potassium.

 - Any other medicines that you may be taking to treat high blood pressure or a heart condition.

-- Any over-the-counter medicines for hay fever, cold, or flu.
+- Any over-the-counter medicines for allergies, cold, or flu.

 Also, do not drink alcohol until you have spoken with your doctor.
 Taking alcohol and angiotensin II receptor blockers together can lower your blood pressure too much, making it more likely that you may become dizzy or faint.

 Talk to your doctor about your medical history before you start taking angiotensin II receptor blockers.
 The risks of taking the medicine need to be weighed against its benefits.
 Here are some things to consider if you and your doctor are deciding whether you should take an angiotensin II receptor blocker.